wangyu0627/IRLLRec/README.md

-# IRLLRec
+# [SIGIR 2025] IRLLRec: Intent Representation Learning with Large Language Model for Recommendation[paper](https://arxiv.org/abs/2502.03307)
-Intent Representation Learning with Large Language Model for Recommendation
+Yu Wang, Lei Sang*, Yi Zhang and Yiwen Zhang.

 We are organizing the code as quickly as possible.
 If there are any issues, please stay tuned to anonymous GitHub.